oneapi-src/level-zero-spec/include/core/PROG.md

     + [Inter-Process Communication](#ipc)
 * [Experimental](#exp)

-# <a name="dnd">Driver and Device</a>
+# <a name="dd">Devices</a>
-## Driver
+## Device Group
-A driver represents an instance of a Xe driver being loaded and initialized into the current process.
-- Only one instance of a driver per process can be loaded.
-- Multiple calls to ::xeInit are silently ignored.
-- A driver has minimal global state associated; only that which is sufficient for querying devices recognized by the driver.
-- There is no explicit unload or shutdown of the driver.
-- Any global resources acquired during ::xeInit will be released during process detach.
+A device group represents a collection of physical, homogeneous devices in the system that support Xe.
+- The application may query the number device groups and the properties of each device group.
+- More than one device group may be available in the system.
+For example, group 0 may contain two GPUs, group 1 may contain one FPGA, and finally group 2 may contain another GPU with different properties than group 0.

 ## Device
-A device represents a physical device in the system that can support Xe.
+A device represents a physical device in the system that support Xe.
-- More than one device may be available in the system.
-- The driver will only report devices that are recognized by the driver.
+- The application may query the number devices within a device group.
+- All devices in the device group share the same properties.
 - The application is responsible for sharing memory and explicit submission and synchronization across multiple devices.
-- Device can expose sub-devices that allow finer-grained control of multi-tile devices.
+- Device may expose sub-devices that allow finer-grained partition and control; such as each tile of a multi-tile devices.

+## Context
+A context represents a set of Xe devices and the memory potentially accessible by those devices.
+- A context is primarily used for allocating and freeing memory used by one or more devices
+- Memory is **not** implicitly shared across all devices within a context.
+However, it is available to be explicitly shared.

 ## Initialization
-The driver must be initizalized by calling ::xeInit before any other function.
+The driver must be initialized by calling ::xeInit before any other function.
-This function will query the available physical adapters in the system and make this information available to all threads in the current process.
+This function will load and initialize all Xe driver(s) in the system for all threads in the current process.
+Simultaneous calls to ::xeInit are thread-safe and only one instance of driver(s) will be loaded per-process.
+This function will allow queries of the available device groups in the system.

 The following sample code demonstrates a basic initialization sequence:
 ```c